 Let’s rewind first.
 You need to understand the difference between the TYPES of sugar out there.

 While this post here talks about those “zero or no calorie” alternatives like stevia and monk fruit, I want to keep this particular piece a bit more basic.

 Added sugar is added to food through processing and preparation to enhance the palatability (aka taste) of the food.
 This imparts not only calories but also carbohydrates from the sugar.
 Take a peak at the ingredient list; dextrose, cane sugar, etc., all are added sources of sugar.
 (P.S.
 I’ve also got the full list in my 25 Gram Added Sugar Challenge here.)

 Excess consumption of added sugar from packaged snacks, breads, and added sugar baked goods have also been associated with a variety of different conditions like obesity, Type 2 Diabetes, and heart disease.

 Natural sugar is present in a variety of different whole foods.
 For instance, the sugar lactose is found in milk, yogurt, cheese and other dairy.
 The sugar fructose is found naturally in fruits and vegetables.
 Consumption of natural sugar is not associated with any preventable diseases like obesity (i.e. eating a banana will not make you gain weight!)

 Bottom line: To follow a low sugar diet, choose foods made with whole foods sources of natural sugar, like the low sugar dessert recipes below!

 What are the recommendations for sugar in the diet?

-- Dietary Guidelines for Americans 2015 (DGA) placed a limit (for the first time) on added sugars, recommending no more than 10% of daily calories (about 12 teaspoons, 1 teaspoon = 4 grams) come from them!
+The Dietary Guidelines for Americans 2015 (DGA) recommends no more than 10% of daily calories (about 12 teaspoons, 1 teaspoon = 4 grams) come from them!

 - Focus on choosing snacks that don’t require a label, like fresh fruits, vegetables and lean protein, like nuts.